near/sdk-docs/docs/zero-to-hero/01-basics/01-set-up-skeleton.md

 # Getting started

-In this tutorial we'll get a testnet account, use NEAR CLI to add a key to our computer's file system, and set up the basic skeleton of a Rust smart contract.
+In this section we'll get a testnet account, use NEAR CLI to add a key to our computer's file system, and set up the basic skeleton of a Rust smart contract.

 ## Getting a testnet account

 Visit [NEAR Wallet for testnet](https://wallet.testnet.near.org) and register for a free account.
-For the purposes of this tutorial, you may skip the option to add two-factor authentication if you wish.
+For the purposes of this tutorial, you may skip the option to add two-factor authentication.

 :::note What just happened?
 When you created your NEAR testnet account, a private key was created and placed into your browser's local storage.
 You may inspect this using developer tools and see it.